uswds/uswds-site/pages/patterns/create-a-profile/name.md

 <strong>If you are collecting information on a family.</strong> Do not assume that partners or dependents of the person completing the form will have the same family name.
 In many cultures, children have a variation of their parent’s family name and children in blended families may not share a last name with their parents.

-<strong>If you will be displaying the names in a list.</strong> Consider that some cultures expect names to be sorted by personal name, not surname.
+<strong>If you will be displaying the names in a list.</strong> Consider that some cultures expect names to be sorted by given name, not family name.

 ## Usability Guidance

-Label multiple name fields:
-- First or given name
-- Middle name
-- Last or family name

-Label preferred way to be addressed:
-- I prefer to be addressed as (For example: Dr. Martinez or Sara Schupska)
+<strong>Label each field.</strong> Be sure each field is properly labeled.

+## Accessibility
+<strong>Follow input guidance.</strong> These text fields should follow the accessibility  <a href="https://designsystem.digital.gov/components/text-input/">guidelines for all text inputs</a>.

+<strong>Customization.</strong> As you customize, make sure you follow [accessibility guidelines for form templates](https://designsystem.digital.gov/templates/form-templates/) and the [accessibility guidelines for form controls](https://designsystem.digital.gov/components/form/).

 ## Ingredients